Quiet Company: 2009 - Present: New additions and continued success

-In 2009, the band recorded and self-released their second full-length album, Everyone You Love Will Be Happy Soon, with local producers Charlie Vela and Louie Lino of Nada Surf fame, and mixed by Tim Palmer, who had worked previously with U2 and Pearl Jam.
+In 2009, the band recorded and self-released their second album, Everyone You Love Will Be Happy Soon, with local producers Charlie Vela and Louie Lino of Nada Surf fame, and mixed by Tim Palmer, who had worked previously with U2 and Pearl Jam.
 Following the release, Jeff Weathers (drums) and Matthew Parmenter (bass guitar) joined the group as permanent members, with Parmenter's addition to the group the result of another Craigslist ad.
 While filming their music video for the single, "On Modern Men", the band added their fifth member, Cody Ackors on trombone.

 In 2010, Quiet Company released Songs for Staying In, a 6-song EP, produced by Quiet Company and recorded by bass player Matt Parmenter in his apartment studio, Ice Cream Factory Studios.

-Continuing to be recognized, 2011 began with the band being nominated for the 10th Annual Independent Music Awards under the Pop/Rock Song category for "It’s Better To Spend Money Like There’s No Tomorrow Than Spend Tonight Like There’s No Money".
+Continuing to be recognized, 2011 began with the band being nominated for the 10th Annual Independent Music Awards under the Pop/Rock Song category for "It's Better To Spend Money Like There's No Tomorrow Than Spend Tonight Like There's No Money".
 By mid-2011, Quiet Company joined forces via an Artist Development deal with the former music-streaming service Grooveshark.
 The band's partnership with the service helped to encourage a global audience by increasing exposure on platforms like Facebook and increasing overall listenership on the steaming site, making the band's offerings available to a wider audience.

 The band spent most of 2011 promoting their new album We Are All Where We Belong around Texas, in addition to scoring slots at CMJ and DeLuna Festival.
 Songs from the new album have peaked on popular blog-aggregator websites such as Hype Machine and We Are Hunted (#49 Most Hyped and #5 on Rock Charts, respectively), in addition to receiving attention on websites such as NPR and the TV show Last Call with Carson Daly.

 In a dominant showing, Quiet Company and its members won a total of ten awards at the Austin Chronicle's 30th Annual Austin Music Awards in 2012, including Best Band and Album of the Year, with Muse receiving Musician of the Year honors.

-Returning to the studio in 2014, Quiet Company recorded its fifth full-length album Transgressor at Orb Recording Studio in Austin, with producer Matt Noveskey.
+Returning to the studio in 2014, Quiet Company recorded its fifth album Transgressor at Orb Recording Studio in Austin, with producer Matt Noveskey.
 The album was released February 24, 2015 on Modern Outsider Records.

 2016 proved to be a year of transitions for the group – with existing members exiting the group and new ones taking their places.
-The following years have proceeded with three EP-length releases by Quiet Company with themes centering around Muse’s divorce from his wife, which took place after the release of Transgressor.
+The following years have proceeded with three EPs with themes centering around Muse's divorce from his wife, which took place after the release of Transgressor.